afnanenayet/oars/docs/readme.md

 ## Summary

-oa-rs/oars is a library for constructing orthogonal arrays (OAs) with various parameters, with the ability to construct OAs using multiple construction methods.
+oars is a library for constructing orthogonal arrays (OAs) with various parameters, with the ability to construct OAs using multiple construction methods.
 It also provides utilities for constructing strong orthogonal arrays that work with the facilities for existing OAs or constructing SOAs from